 Both, it turns out, and with bonus lashings of acid and electro to boot.
 His set was relentless and terrifyingly intense and fully engrossing, the sounds driving into the flesh like metal hooks and making the MOTH crowd jerk and spasm like marionettes.

 It used to be one of n0teeth's greatest regrets that we never got round to seeing horror-synth-EBM duo Gatekeeper back in the day, but Filmmaker has taken their sinister, John Carpenter-on-acid stylings to such dark and dangerous places I don't feel I'm missing out.
-The cenobite of synth rained down ordnance that would make your average "terror EBM" act quake in their New Rocks: the wall of sound that hit us was by turns pounding and psychedelic; furiously energetic beats crashing around eerie washes cinematic (pun intended) atmosphere.
+The cenobite of synth rained down ordnance that would make your average "terror EBM" act quake in their New Rocks: the wall of sound that hit us was by turns pounding and psychedelic; furiously energetic beats crashing around eerie washes of cinematic (pun intended) atmosphere.

 I'm a busy man.
 I've never bothered to fully explore what is meant by "dungeon synth".
 But if Filmmaker isn't included under that term I would like to know why the hell not.
 His set (all blended together continuously, like a DJ set - or perhaps a film score?) turned MOTH club's charmingly careworn wood-panelled interior into claustrophobic walls of grimy stone.